CFDML/KitAMR.jl/README.md

 ```
 Soon, we will provide a complete user interface with customizable boundaries, and we will register it in the [Julia package registry](https://github.com/JuliaRegistries/General).
 Stay tuned!
 ## Current Usage
 Currently, flow properties, initial contitions and boundary conditions are defined in `Global_Data_2D` in `/src/types.jl`.
 It should be noted specifically that the boundary follows the sequence of -x, +x, -y, +y.
-The maximum level of the refinement is defined in `/src/abstract.jl` by `DVM_PS_MAXLEVEL` and `DVM_VS_MAXLEVEL` respectively.
+The maximum level of the refinement is defined in `/src/abstract.jl` by `AMR_PS_MAXLEVEL` and `AMR_VS_MAXLEVEL` respectively.
 Grid refinement and coarsening behaviors are defined in `adaptive.jl` and `vs_adaptive.jl`.
 Feel free to modify them according to your needs.